Harrisinho17/FirstPortfolioWebsite/README.md

 The primary purpose of this repository is to house and launch my portfolio website.
 This website is a testament to the skills I have acquired through numerous online resources, including YouTube, Reddit, and Stack Overflow.
 By integrating the knowledge and techniques I've learned, I aim to create a comprehensive and visually appealing portfolio that highlights my expertise and projects.

-## Inspiration and Base Template

-The foundation of my portfolio website is an HTML5UP template that I discovered during my YouTube explorations.
-HTML5UP is known for its beautiful and responsive templates, and I found one that perfectly suits my vision.
-Using this template as a starting point, I have added personal information and customized elements to make it uniquely mine.
-This template provides a professional and polished look, ensuring that my portfolio is both functional and aesthetically pleasing.

 ## Objectives